baxeaz/deadline-cloud-for-unreal-engine/SETUP_SUBMITTER_CMF.md

 - Create a Project from the Meerkat Demo
 - Open the Project
 - From the Edit Menu, select Plugins, search for and enable UnrealDeadlineCloudService
-- (You may need to restart)
+- Restart Unreal if you've enbaled the plugin for the first time
 - Under Edit/Project Settings search for the Movie Render Pipeline section
 - For Default Remote Executor, select MoviePipelineDeadlineCloudRemoteExecutor
 - For Default Executor Job, select MoviePipelineDeadlineCloudExecutorJob
 - Under Default Job Settings Classes, Click Add New, and add “DeadlineCloudRenderStepSetting”
 - Now search for the settings for “Deadline Cloud” and ensure that your Status says “AUTHENTICATED” and your Deadline Cloud API says “AUTHORIZED”
   - If it does not, first try using the Login button.
-If that doesn’t work, go ensure you’re logged in to Deadline Cloud Monitor and restart Unreal.
+If that doesn’t work, go ensure you’re logged in to Deadline Cloud Monitor.
 - Under “Deadline Cloud Workstation Configuration”:
   - Under “Global Settings” ensure your AWS Profile is set correctly to your DCM Profile
   - Under “Profile” ensure your Default Farm is set to your farm